Having the appropriate support gear for your weapon is a priority for the Survivalist.

 Hopefully this post will give you some ideas of how to better utilize the storage space you might have on your weapons to carry extra essential parts you might need.
 As I said, this one was short and sweet.

-Bio: Defense and Wilderness Survival trainer and consultant.
-14 years of Army (Staff Sergeant) Combat Arms (Infantry and Airborne) experience, to included combat service in Iraq as a Squad Leader and Platoon Sergeant.
-Military Occupational Specialties include Infantry, NBC (Nuclear, Biological, Chemical warfare), Armorer (Small Arms repair), and Supply (logistics), with supplemental required courses being Airborne School, the Light Fighter Course, and the Basic Non Commissioned Officer Course (BNCOC).
+Defense and Wilderness Survival trainer, consultant and owner of Mason Dixon Tactical.
+14 years of Army (Staff Sergeant) Combat Arms (Infantry and Airborne) experience, to included combat service as a Squad Leader and Platoon Sergeant.
+Military Occupational Specialties include Infantry, NBC (Nuclear, Biological, Chemical warfare), Armorer (Small Arms repair), and Supply (logistics).
+Retired law enforcement with varied assignments to include the SOG (SWAT) team and the Academy as a defensive tactics instructor.
 Interest include history, as it relates to the pursuit of liberty, firearms, hunting, and survival related training and activities.
-I am the owner of Mason Dixon Tactical, which was started on July 4th, 2010, to better help the inexperienced patriot procure the needed training, equipment, and guidance for future troubles.

 “…my go-to site for post-apocalypse intelligence is American Partisan.” — Woodpile Report